 Upon seeing Gordy’s work, Ed Shaughnessy declared “You have developed an historically important form of technique that ranks with the Moeller system!”
 This endorsement generated an invitation from the Percussive Arts Society to be one of three presenters chosen for a special clinic series on hand technique at PASIC 2003, called the “Hand Development Series”.
 The other two presenters were legendary drum technique gurus – Joe Morello and Jim Chapin (See Percussive Notes promo article).
 After Gordy’s presentation Joe Morello said “I’m SO glad you did this!
 Billy Gladstone was messing around with this when I was studying with him, but he never documented it.
 I think you took it further than he did!”

-In 2011, with the publication of “Morphing Doubles with Open/Close Technique”, Gordy showed how the technique could also be used as a new way to understand and practice the mechanics of rudiments.
-This book introduced another innovation of his, slow motion notation, which allows you to assign precise rhythmic locations and hand movments for every note of a rudimental pattern, including the grace notes commonly found in rudimental patterns.
+With the publication “Morphing Doubles with Open/Close Technique” in 2011 Gordy showed how the technique could also be used as a new way to understand and practice the mechanics of rudiments.
+This book introduced another innovation of his, slow motion notation, which allows you to assign precise rhythmic locations and hand movments for every note of a rudimental pattern, including the grace notes.

 Like many other musicians, Gordy suffers from tinnitus and noise induced hearing loss.
 In 1995 his company, GK Music, became the first to make and market hearing protection stereo headphones designed specifically for drummers called DrumPhones (See Review).
 These headphones provided much more acoustic isolation than regular headphones.
 They helped to protect a musician’s hearing from loud external sounds and reduced the need for excessive headphone volume levels.
 The success of DrumPhones spawned competition, but his current model called UltraPhones, is the isolation headphone of choice for top professionals across the country.